 Palate Food + Wine chef-owner Octavio Becerra and executive chef Jason Mattick have already set the standard for market-driven cuisine in Glendale.
-Last month, they continued to raise the stakes by introducing “Offal Good,” a three-item nose-to-tail menu that’s available Wednesday nights in the wine bar.
+Last month, they continued to raise the stakes by introducing “Offal Good” in their space beneath a wine storage facility on Brand Boulevard.
+Their three-item nose-to-tail menu is available Wednesday nights in the wine bar.

 During my recent visit, Palate offered three tempting choices: chicken hearts with rosemary skewers and balsamic-red onion marmalade; grilled lamb liver with curry butter, arugula, pickled turnips and lentil hummus; and braised pork cheeks with Brussels sprouts, celery root and kumquat-bacon-pistachio relish.
 Of course, since this is Dose of Vitamin P, the choice was obvious.

-The braised pork cheek ($9) rested in a pool of oil and delivered waves of flavor, with a generous chunk of fork-tender hog meat offering short rib-like consistency.
-Considering several bites involved shreds of cheek AND chunks of bacon, this was a seriously rich dish, but sliced kumquats and thin-shaved sprouts added enough acidity and bitterness to help tilt the see saw.
+The braised pork cheeks ($9) rested in a pool of oil and delivered waves of flavor.
+A generous chunk of fork-tender hog meat offered short rib-like consistency.
+Considering several bites involved shreds of cheek AND chunks of bacon, this was a seriously rich dish.
+Sliced kumquats and thin-shaved sprouts added just enough acidity and bitterness to help tilt the see saw, not this dish achieved true balance.

 12/11/13 Update: Palate Food + Wine is no longer open for business.